firatkocoglu/js-drum-machine/README.md

 HTML, CSS, JavaScript and jQuery library are used to build the drum.

-Users should hear drum sounds and see drum kit name according to the button they push.
+Users should hear drum sounds and see drum kit names according to the button they push.